-Afternoon: Depart the Ziwa Rhino Sanctuary for an overland journey to Entebbe, where you'll enjoy the services of a hotel located a short distance from the airport.
+Afternoon: We'll depart the Ziwa Rhino Sanctuary for an overland journey to Entebbe, where we'll enjoy the services of a hotel located a short distance from the airport.
 You'll have some free time to pack or relax before dinner.